awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 A: Yes\.
 If any clusters in your account are running the version nearing the end of support, Amazon EKS sends out a notice through the AWS Personal Health Dashboard approximately 12 months after the Kubernetes version was released on Amazon EKS\.
 The notice includes the end of support date, which is at least 60 days from the date of the notice\.

 **Q: What happens on the end of support date?**
 A: On the end of support date, you are no longer able to create new Amazon EKS clusters with the unsupported version\.
 Existing control planes are automatically updated by Amazon EKS to the oldest supported version through a gradual deployment process after the end of support date\.
 After the automatic control plane update, you must manually update cluster add\-ons and Amazon EC2 nodes\.
-For more information, see [Update an existing cluster](update-cluster.md#update-existing-cluster)\.
+For more information, see [To update the Kubernetes version for your Amazon EKS cluster ](update-cluster.md#update-existing-cluster)\.

 **Q: When exactly will my control plane be automatically updated after the end of support date?**
 A: Amazon EKS is unable to provide specific timeframes\.
 Automatic updates can happen at any time after the end of support date\.
 We recommend that you take proactive action and update your control plane without relying on the Amazon EKS automatic update process\.
 For more information, see [Updating a cluster](update-cluster.md)\.